nsursock/track-record-v6/src/posts/4p5/rapid-understanding-risk.md

 The costs of prioritizing speed are thus both individual and collective, affecting not only personal growth but also the quality of cultural and intellectual life.

-## Synthesis: Harmonizing Speed and Depth in the Pursuit of Understanding
+## Harmonizing Speed and Depth in Understanding

 ### Integrating Rapid Cognition with Reflective Depth